Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Conclusions and Future Work

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

-This paper is intended to bring new elements into the practical solution of nonlinear high-dimensional filtering problems, both by exploring ideas under intense revisitation by the research community, such as filtering in continuous-time, and capitalising on the fast-paced increment of the knowledge basis for sequential Monte Carlo methods.
-In addition, the article aims to contribute to a theoretical middle-ground between the highly abstract field that the sequential Monte Carlo filtering theory has become and the necessity for new tools in order to effectively solve more difficult real problems.

-The particle flow methods can be interpreted in the framework of well established ideas, such as annealing sampling, simulating diffusions, transferring mass optimally, and exploring the homotopy between topological spaces.
-A particularly interesting and promising avenue for this class of methods may lie in the recent development of the transportation theory.
-For an a recent review on the optimal transport theory, see Villani's book \citep{Villani2009}, that builds on the classical Monge-Kantorovich problem to provide a comprehensive understanding and explore important connections with the probability theory and variational methods.
-Not less important is the link between solving the Fokker-Planck equation and minimising a cost functional involving the Wasserstein metric and the free-energy, as described by Jordan \emph{et al.} \citep{Jordan1998}.
-Understanding these theories enables new ways of transporting probability masses to solve inference problems.
+This paper builds on concepts, such as continuous-time filtering and sequential Monte Carlo methods, being intensely studied by the research community.
+The paper provides a description of these concepts that aims to draw out some key insights from the theoretical research into sequential Monte Carlo filtering while also responding to the significant empirical challenges encountered when applying existing and emerging tools to difficult real-world problems.
+More specifically, the paper is part of a growing body of research which aims to apply concepts from the sequential Monte Carlo community to problems involving high-dimensional spaces.
+This broader body of research and this paper in particular is motivated by the increasing demand for more statistically efficient methods to solve difficult inference problems exemplified by those involving large numbers of dimensions and relevant to a vast range of applications.

-It is remarkable that the sequential Monte Carlo community have augmented focus in addressing problems in high-dimensional spaces recently.
-We believe that this is an obvious step if one considers the increasing demand for more statistically efficient methods to solve difficult inference problems when dealing with massive amounts of data, or daunting numbers of parameters.
-This is specially true for problems involving big data and pattern recognition in multivariate systems.
-Some important findings have been reported recently \citep{Verge2015,Rebeschini2015} regarding how the local properties of sequential Monte Carlo filtering measures affect the ability to solve high-dimensional problems.
-As shown by Rebeschini \& van Handel \citep{Rebeschini2015}, by using the decay of correlations property, it is possible to develop particle filters based on local solutions whose approximation error does not depend on the state dimensions.
-These findings certainly bring new thoughts on how to construct new filters.
+The paper capitalizes on some important findings that have been reported recently \citep{Verge2015,Rebeschini2015,Septier2016} regarding how the local properties of sequential Monte Carlo filtering measures impact algorithms' abilities to solve high-dimensional problems.
+We exploit the observation made by Rebeschini \& van Handel \citep{Rebeschini2015}, that, by using the decay of correlations property, it is possible to develop particle filters based on local solutions whose approximation error becomes less sensitive to augmenting the number of state dimensions.